gaberob/silverblue-setup/Readme.md

 * Make sure we have a sudo token (sudo whoami)
 * ansible-playbook main.yml

-# What this script does
+# What this playbook does
 * Layers various packages on the host via rpm-ostree
 * Installs flatpaks I use
 * Imports my dconf keyboard shortcuts

-# What this script will do
+# What this playbook will do
 * Dotfiles?
 * Additional customization?